Martin J. Whitman School of Management: Defense Comptrollership Program (MBA/EMPA)

 The Defense Comptrollership Program is a collaborative effort between Syracuse University and the Department of Defense.
 The 14-month long program offers courses through both the Whitman School and Maxwell School at SU.
 Students who complete the program receive both a Master of Business Administration and Executive Master of Public Administration degree.

 MD/MBA with Norton College of Medicine

-In April 20, 2022, SU and State University of New York (SUNY) Upstate Medical University reached a partnership to start a joint M.D./MBA program that will allow students the opportunity to earn two degrees within a five-year program.
-Students must apply through the American Medical Common Application Service (AMCAS) portal to initially be accepted into SUNY Upstate’s Alan and Marlene Norton College of Medicine.
+In April 20, 2022, SU and State University of New York (SUNY) Upstate Medical University started a joint M.D./MBA program that allows students the opportunity to earn two degrees within a five-year program.
+Students apply through the American Medical Common Application Service (AMCAS) portal to initially be accepted into SUNY Upstate’s Alan and Marlene Norton College of Medicine.

-Tuition during the MBA portion of the program will be determined by Syracuse University.
-Tuition for the remaining four years will be at the SUNY rate for medical (MD) education.
+Tuition during the MBA portion of the program is determined by Syracuse University.
+Tuition for the remaining four years is at the SUNY rate for medical (MD) education.